20 Jun Reverse Osmosis Drinking Water

 Despite their effectiveness, RO membranes are subject to a number of factors that make them susceptible to loss of function.
 The number of contaminants, size, and type of equipment and system pressure all contribute to a buildup of material on the membrane.

-In addition, RO systems typically include a carbon prefilter to reduce chlorine that can damage the membrane.
+In addition, Reverse Osmosis drinking water systems typically include a carbon prefilter to reduce chlorine that can damage the membrane.
 A sediment prefilter is also used to prevent fine suspended particles from permanently clogging the membrane.
 Larger commercial systems sometimes soften the incoming water or add scale inhibitors to preserve membrane porosity.

 While RO systems generally are reliable systems, they waste water and produce treated water much slower than filtration and other systems.
 Typically, about eight or nine gallons of water are wasted to produce one gallon of treated water, and it can take up to three hours to produce one gallon of usable water.